 (…and the magic umbrella of the sculptress.
 In the inventors pavilion at the Vienna spring fair…There are however also female inventors…the sculptress Slawa Horowitz, who has invented a magic umbrella that can be folded small enough to put in a bag...)
 Nr.58 Neuigkeits-Welt-Blatt Wein, Wednesday 11 March 1931, page 7

 Slawa Horowitz was born in Horucko, near Lwow in Poland, and moved to Vienna with her family before the First World War.
-After completing her matriculation, Slawa attended painting classes in Vienna, prior to becoming a private student of the noted Austrian sculptor, Anton Hanak (1922-1925).
+After completing her matriculation, Slawa attended painting classes in Vienna, prior to becoming a private student of the noted Austrian sculptor, Anton Hanak (1875-1934).
 There she met fellow sculpture student Karl Duldig.
 From 1926 to 1929 she studied sculpture under Professor Hans Bitterlich at the Academy of Fine Arts in Vienna.
-Until 1938 she exhibited regularly at the Kunstlerhaus and the Secession, and completed a number of private commissions especially in portraiture, until the Anschluss in 1938.
+She exhibited at the Kuntslerhaus, and completed private commissions especially in portraiture, until the Anschluss in 1938.

 Slawa Horowitz married Karl Duldig in 1931.
 Their only child, Eva, was born just prior to the family’s departure from Vienna in 1938.
 After a short period in Switzerland, the Duldigs arrived in Singapore in 1939, where Slawa worked as an artist and teacher, and also restored valuable paintings in the Municipal collection.